-The Group is structured by design to be a utility friendly buyer and co-investor in utility owned wind farms since utilities are the owners of the majority of UK operating wind farms.
+The Group is structured to be a utility friendly buyer and co-investor in utility owned wind farms.
 The Group is wholly independent and is not tied to any particular utility or developer.

-As the Group has no borrowings at the asset level, and only limited borrowing at the Group level, the annual dividend is sufficiently protected against lower power prices.
+As the Group has no borrowings at wind farm level, and only limited borrowing at the Group level, the annual dividend is sufficiently protected against lower power prices.
 At the same time, it has the ability to benefit from higher power prices as the Group is not required to be locked into long term fixed price contracts.